How to Make More Money From Your Sell-Out Race

 - Look for cutting costs further through in-kind sponsorship.
 We've written a whole dedicated post on the subject, and really in-kind sponsorship remains a fairly poorly utilized revenue channel for most events.
 Remember: every penny saved is a penny earned, so finding opportunities to cut costs through in-kind deals is a great way to increase your sell-out race's profitability.

-Assuming your race venue or locality can accommodate larger start/finish areas, there's really no limit to how far you can go with the experience you put up for participants and guests:
+Assuming your race venue can accommodate larger start/finish areas, there's really no limit to how far you can go with the experience your expo provides for your participants and guests:

-- Food trucks.
-You'll be surprised how many specialised caterers and food truck crews you can find that would be interested in paying to come out to your event and sell to your hungry, captive race-day audience.
+- Food trucks/stalls.
+You'll be surprised how many specialized caterers and food truck crews you can find that would be interested in paying to come out to your event and sell to your hungry, captive race-day audience.
 From burgers to ice cream, you can build a veritable food festival that will keep your guests happy and put a few extra dollars in your pockets.

 - Physio/massage tents.
 Everyone likes a sports massage after a tough race, so making the option available can put a smile on the face of your participants and make you a little bit of money.
 You can either invite a physio practice to set up a tent at your finish area (for a fee) or hire your own independent sports masseurs at an hourly rate and keep any profit.